Achievable logoAchievable logo

 Non-alcoholic fatty liver or steatohepatitis

-It is seen in middle-aged, overweight, or obese individuals with metabolic syndrome and insulin resistance, prediabetes, diabetes, or elevated cholesterol and triglycerides in their blood.
+Non-alcoholic fatty liver disease (NAFLD) is seen in middle-aged, overweight, or obese individuals with metabolic syndrome and insulin resistance, prediabetes, diabetes, or elevated cholesterol and triglycerides.
 Some children may be affected.
-It is characterized by lipid accumulation in the hepatocytes and is not caused by alcohol.
+It is characterized by lipid accumulation in hepatocytes and is not caused by alcohol.
 In fatty liver, the liver contains more than 5-10% fat.

-Variations in the PNPLA3 gene that codes for adiponutrin ( a lipase), leading to increased lipid production and decreased lipolysis has been implicated.
-Activation and recruitment of inflammatory cells and activation of stellate cells that secrete collagen, resulting in fibrosis.
+Variations in the PNPLA3 gene that codes for adiponutrin (a lipase), leading to increased lipid production and decreased lipolysis, have been implicated.
+Inflammation involves activation and recruitment of inflammatory cells and activation of stellate cells that secrete collagen, resulting in fibrosis.
 Increased production of reactive oxygen species occurs due to uncoupling of oxidative phosphorylation, causing more hepatocyte damage.
 Endotoxins may activate Kupffer cells via Toll Like Receptors TLR2 and 4, leading to increased synthesis of TNF alpha and IL1.
 Increased lipolysis of adipose tissue releases more free fatty acids, which are converted and stored in the liver as triglycerides.

 Sign up for free to take 2 quiz questions on this topic